bloominstituteoftechnology/Web-ReactRouterI-Guided-Project/readme.md

   * Learn how we might conditionally render content based on URL.
   * Learn other reasons this might be useful: enabling back button, etc.
   * Learn about the History API.
-  * Reimplement a crude version of React Router using the Histoy API.
+  * Reimplement a crude version of React Router using the History API.
   * Learn the basics of React Router: `Router`, `Route` and `Link`.

 # Requirements